 Candles can be super cheap and they instantly add a touch of luxury when dotted around a room in the evening, bringing a warm glow.
 One of my favourite things to do on a cold Winter’s evening is to watch a film surrounded by candlelight with a mug of hot chocolate – bliss!

 Something that I now regularly treat myself to is a bunch of fresh flowers.
-I used to feel they were a luxury item I shouldn’t really spend money on every week, but when you can find small bouquets for just a few pounds in the supermarket, it seems like a very small cost for something that brings me joy to look at every day.
+I used to feel they were a luxury item I shouldn’t really spend money on every week.
+However, when you can find small bouquets for just a few pounds in the supermarket, it seems like a very small cost for something that brings me joy to look at every day.
 I now have flowers in my living room every week.

-I picked up this gorgeous glass bowl on my last trip to Homesense for around £8 and I use it to store my cotton wool in the bathroom.
+I picked up this glass bowl on my last trip to Homesense for around £8 and I use it to store my cotton wool in the bathroom.
 Glass bowls and pretty trays are a great way of storing small items around the home that you can find quite cheaply and they also add a touch of glam to any room.

 I love Molton Brown handwash, but it certainly isn’t cheap.
 I’ve found a great way to make washing your hands just as luxe without the price tag is to buy a handwash dispenser and use much cheaper handwash, that does just as good a job of cleaning your hands.
 I’ve seen many lovely dispensers for less than £10 and they can really finish off a bathroom well.
 I got mine for around £4 in a sale at B&Q a few years ago, but I would love to find a more glam one, so I’m definitely on the look out!